mckelveygreg/Gregs-100DaysOfCode/log.md

    - Today's Progress: More conceptual today, made sliding menus render less often and learned about Redux
    - Thoughts: I haven't been in this game long enough to understand the benefits of redux yet...

+  Day 94: June 1, 2018
+   - Today's Progress: skipped yesterday... but I finished all of Kirupa's react tuts!!
+   - Thoughts: My github profile is getting a bit outta control...
+I feel like i should consolidate everything

+  Day 95: June 2, 2018
+   - Today's Progress: So FreeCodeCamp updated everything and got a ton of new tuts.
+I did 87 challenges...
+   - Thoughts: So now they have react tuts... and some of my old challenges are legacy... oh well.

 <!-- TEMPLATE FORM
 ### Day 0: February 30, 2016 (Example 1)
 ##### (delete me or comment me out)